thes3m/webport/README.md

 If you wish to other framework than Angular you can simply delete contents of `web/` folder and start your webproject there from scratch.
 In order to build a custom project with Webport you will have to call `build-scripts/webport.py` with some arguments or you can check scripts in `web/package.json` that show how the script is used.

 ## How to get started

+Ensure that you have all dependencies and SDKs installed for building native projects.
+If you are building for iOS then you need Xcode and a developer account, if you develop for Android you will need Android Studio and AndroidSDK.
+For setting up your system you can google up some guides.

 First install npm dependencies:
 ```